srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 ### Question 35: In which scenario would you use a Linked Self-Hosted Integration Runtime in Azure Data Factory?

-<p><strong>Answer:</strong>
+**Answer :**
 A Linked Self-Hosted Integration Runtime is used when you want to reuse an existing Self-Hosted Integration Runtime (SHIR) that has already been set up by another team or project within the organization, rather than creating a new SHIR.
-This helps in reducing costs and reusing resources effectively.</p>
+This helps in reducing costs and reusing resources effectively.

 Scenarios for Using Linked Self-Hosted Integration Runtime:
     1. Cross-Team Collaboration: